General questions about Managed Service for GitLab

 How can I clear pipeline logs to free up disk space?

-You cannot delete the logs separately.
+Logs cannot be deleted separately.
 However, you delete them by deleting irrelevant pipelines.

-Where can I track my disk space usage?
+Where can I monitor my disk space usage?

-- In the management console using instance status monitoring tools.
+- In the management console using the instance state monitoring tools.

-- In Yandex Monitoring, where you can set up alerts based on specified metrics.
+- In Yandex Monitoring, where you also can set up alerts for specified metrics.

 See Setting up alerts in Monitoring for Managed Service for GitLab.

-If backup creation fails (Failed status), configure a separate security group and link it to the GitLab instance.
+If backup creation fails (the Failed status), set up a dedicated security group and assign it to the GitLab instance.

 Can I change instance type or disk size after the instance has been created?

-Yes, you can upgrade your instance to a higher performance type and increase its disk size.
-However, you cannot reduce instance disk size or switch to a lower performance type.
-For more information, see Editing instance settings.
+Yes, you can upgrade your instance to a higher-performance type and increase its disk size.
+However, you cannot reduce instance disk size or downgrade the instance to a lower-performance type.
+For more information, see Updating instance settings.

 What should I do if I cannot connect to the system hook on localhost?